-i-Port Advance™ injection port Less pain1,2
+i-Port Advance™ injection port Fewer punctures, less pain.1,2

 i-Port Advance™ is a small injection port that lets you take your injectable medications without having to puncture your skin for each injection.
-It’s easy to wear and easy to use.
-The port can be worn for up to three

 Application is quick and virtually pain free with the built-in serter.
 Only change the i-Port Advance™ injection port every three days.